Arthur Allan Thomas: Early life

 Thomas was one of nine children born to Allan and Ivy Thomas.
 He was raised on his parents' 272-acre farm in the small affluent community of Pukekawa, on New Zealand's North Island.
-At age 14, Allan Thomas pulled his son from school to work on their farm; Arthur would spend the next five years as an unpaid labourer on his father’s farm.
+At age 14, Allan Thomas pulled his son from school to work on their farm; Arthur would spend the next five years as an unpaid labourer on his father's farm.
 In 1957, when he turned 19, Arthur began working as a Ferry Captain on the Mercer Ferry.
 Thomas later stated that, while in school, he had a "crush" on Jeannette Demler and asked her out on several occasions.
 He received no encouragement and eventually gave up.
-When Demler was traveling in the UK, Thomas send her letters and gifts.
+When Demler was travelling in the UK, Thomas sent her letters and gifts.
 He was politely rebuffed.

 Arthur moved to a new job, working for a crop-dusting company.
 This involved travel in the area and, after Demler returned to New Zealand and was teaching in the Manawatū District, the two would occasionally run into each other.
 Their interactions were casual and friendly.

 In 1966, Arthur's father offered him the lease on the family farm.
-Arthur, now married to Vivian, moved to the farm.
+Arthur, now married to Vivien (née Carter), moved to the farm.
 By coincidence, Jeannette Demler had married Harvey Crewe that year.
-She had inherited the farm next to Arthur's and the two moved in within a month of Arthur and Vivian's arrival.